Go to patient/caregiver site

 DNS in narcolepsy is associated with sleep fragmentation and lack of sleep continuity, ultimately leading to nonrefreshing, poor-quality sleep night after night.8,9

-In a survey of 75 narcolepsy patients, 86% reported experiencing DNS.10*
+In a survey of 75 narcolepsy patients, 86% reported experiencing poor nighttime sleep.10*

 *Reported as "fairly often," "usually," or "almost always."